makinacorpus/DbToolsBundle/docs/content/anonymization/workflow.md

 # A GDPR-friendly workflow

-This bundle alone won't ensure you follow the GDPR best practice.
+This bundle alone won't ensure you follow the GDPR best practices.
 It will depend on how you will use it.

-The key notion to understand and to keep in mind is :
+The key notion to understand and to keep in mind is:

 > **Sensitive data should never transit on an unsecured environment**.